singularhum/dealsFeedCanada/README.md

 <details>
 <summary>Why do I not see specific channels?</summary>

-Some channels are hidden by default and you need grant yourself access to it.
+Some channels are hidden by default and you need to grant yourself access to it.
 Go to the #roles channel in the server to get access.
 </details>

 <details>
 <summary>What are roles and how do I assign or unassign a role to myself?</summary>

 Roles are used in this server to control which channels you have access to.
 You assign or unassign your roles in the #roles channel by reacting (assign) or unreacting (unassign) to a specific emoji.
-This currently uses the YAGPDB.xyz bot to handle the role assignments.
+Role assignments are currently handled by the [YAGPDB.xyz](https://yagpdb.xyz/) bot.
 </details>

 <details>
 <summary>The roles assignment is not working?</summary>

 The roles assignment uses the YAGPDB.xyz bot so if it is offline it will not work.
-Otherwise, you can try reacting and unreacting a few times to reset your role.
+Otherwise, you can try reacting and unreacting or vice versa to reset your role.
 </details>

 <details>